robsdevcraft/anylabelwp/README.md

 ## Licensing

-WP-Autoplugin is licensed under the GPLv3 or later.
+AnylabelWP is licensed under the GPLv3 or later.

 ## Changelog